mnzuniga/Word-Search-Game/README.md

 # Word Search Game

-Project from CSE-022: Introduction to Programming
+This project is part of CSE-022: Introduction to Programming course.

-Written in Python
+**Language:** Python

+## Description

+This is a Python Command Line word game.